 Headteacher in the school.
-She taught Japanese in Japan, Canada and in Australia.
+She taught Japanese in Japan, Canada and Australia.

-She also taught several schools in Sydney area and currently focuses for Sydney Japanese Language School, Nihongo-Juku to develop her teaching method and training new teachers.
+She also has taught several at schools in the Sydney area and currently focuses on her Sydney-based Japanese Language School, Nihongo-Juku, where she has further developed her teaching methods and the training of new teachers.
 She teaches group lessons, JLPT, HSC preparation and adult private lessons.
-She also focuses a child education in North Sydney area.
+She also focuses upon child education in the North Sydney area.

 Ms. Miyuki Okabe:

-She is an English/Japanese translator.
-However when she became a mother, she starts more considering child education.
-She has keen power of observation and watching children from many directions and find out what they needed.
-Her clear voice gives child’s attention and her materials are attractive for children.
-All children bring back her original handmade materials to home and share with parents.
+After years of experience as an English/Japanese translator, she began considering child education when she became a mother.
+She has keen powers of observation, watching children from many angles to find out what they need.
+Her clear voice commands the child’s attention and the materials she uses are very attractive for children.
+The children return home with original handmade materials to share with parents.